toolkit-for-ynab/toolkit-for-ynab/docs/feature-list.md

 <details><summary>Budget (Click to Expand/Collapse)</summary>

-## Add "Enter" Shortcut to the Move Popup

-Pressing Enter in the Move Popup acts like clicking the OK button, instead of losing focus or doing nothing.

 ## Add Goals Indication

 Add indicators for subcategories with goals.
 Types: (M)onthly goal, target by (D)ate goal, (T)arget without date, and (U)pcoming transactions.